 As I wrote about previously, rainy weather forced us to hang out for almost a week along the Klondike before we had decent enough weather for backpacking.
 But the wait was totally worth it; we enjoyed seven days of great weather, amazing sunsets, and lots of aurora activity during our trek!

-Our tent at Grizzly Lake.
 In order to preserve the landscape in Tombstone Territorial Park and also to help prevent grizzly bear encounters, all backpackers are required to camp at several designated campsites along the range.
 Each tent site has an elevated tent pad, and there are ropes strung along the paths to keep people from trampling the fragile and squishy tundra.
 There are also outhouses, cooking tents, and storage lockers to keep food away from the bears.
 I think much of this didn't exist until recent years, but it's probably a good thing as the range inevitably becomes more well known.

 After a first night at Grizzly Lake, we hiked over Glissade Pass with our new German friend Sabina to Divide Lake, where we camped for the next two nights.

 The peaks around Divide Lake were super impressive to me, reminiscent of the Wind River Range in Wyoming but in a totally different Yukon tundra environment.

 Every evening when fellow campers were hanging out at the cook tent, we'd all agree to shout and wake each other up in the night if and when we saw aurora activity.
 I was setting my alarm for every hour in the night to check, but the auroras sometimes come and go so quickly that you could still miss them.
 So a few times I awoke to shouts of "AURORA!" and quickly scrambled out of the tent!

 Technically I'd seen the northern lights before: last winter in Haines, Alaska.
 But those were stationary and relatively weak ones that time.
 So, really, seeing the full-on dancing aurora here was my first real aurora experience.
 It's so unreal, so magical!
 I was surprised by how fast they move around the sky, the various kinds of shimmering they do, and the variety of colors from magentas to greens.